MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

  In call stack displays, such as the Call Stack and Tasks windows, Just My Code collapses non-user code into an annotated frame labeled `[External Code]`.
 To view the collapsed frames, choose **Show External Code** on the context menu of the call stack display.

 > [!NOTE]
->  The **Show External Code** setting is saved to the current user’s profiler.
+>  The **Show External Code** setting is saved to the current user's profiler.
 It is applied to all projects in all languages that are opened by the user.

 ##  <a name="BKMK__NET_Framework_Just_My_Code"></a> .NET Framework Just My Code